CraigChaus/Sketchy-Mine-/docs/system.md

 There are Spectators, Drawers, Guessers and Moderators as for different types of users which all of them use sockets.

-The Database component, uses the controllers to forward the data to database.
+The Database component, uses the controllers to read and write the data to/from the database.

 ### Application Layer Diagram
 ![Application Layer Diagram](./resources/diagrams/Application%20Layer%20Diagram.png)

 Game Server, Game Logic and GUI are in the game specific layer.
 The first layer is about the logic of the game the animation of the game and basically the storing of the game entirely.
 Network, Graphics and GUI are in the Middleware layer.
 Network focuses on the communication between the game and the server.
-Graphics are a collection of subsystem all related to visualizing the game in our case the canvas progress bar chat component gui etc..
+Graphics are a collection of subsystem all related to visualizing the game in our case the canvas, progress bar, chat component interface etc..

 After encapsulating everything and having input from the last layer which is System Software the end product is our game Sketchy Mine.